 Kayla said: “Get him stuff for college–it’s not too exciting, but it takes pressure off last minute move-in needs.
 Like a laundry basket, laundry soap, dryer sheets, rolls of quarters, bath towels and bed sheets, a new pair of shoes, etc. Cash is always nice too.”

 Jessi said: “Since he has given you a wish list, you could give him a gift card to go towards one of the items on the list.
 That way you help him afford something that he wants, while letting him earn the rest.”

 Lena said: “Books are ALWAYS a hit… stock them up on books and they will be happy campers.
 Fill their stocking with samples of shampoo, toothpaste, etc. Get them a travel bag and razor + shaving cream…”

-Got a Fun Gift Idea for Teens?
+Got some Fun Christmas Gift Ideas for Teens?